 What's in it for you

 You will first reflect on the image you have of yourself by writing a synopsis about your agile experience.
-If you do well, not one but TWO highly experienced examiners (who are also Agile Practitioners, both certified and professional) will challenge you to prove your agile worth.
+If you do well, two highly experienced examiners (who are also Agile Practitioners) will challenge you to prove your agile worth.

 Most candidates that pass the exam and receive their certificate say that both writing the synopsis and attending the oral exam are highly inspiring and challenges them to do an even better job when they are back at work.

-You also gain access to a community of Certified Agile Practitioners and are invited to join special events and work groups.
+You will gain access to a community of Certified Agile Practitioners and are invited to join special events and work groups.